ParticleHealth/Particle-Health-Sandbox-Environment/README.md

 # Particle Health Sandbox

- This GitHub Repository is published as a part of the ONC's Synthetic Health Data Challenge.
+ This GitHub Repository is published as a part of the Synthetic Health Data Challenge.
 This includes a Synthea synthetic patient population generator that outputs point-in-time CCDA files with in-document provider notes, as well as stores the original
  Synthea CCDA, FHIR, and Note files for reference.
 A CSV for Validation results as well as population demographics will also be output to the resulting folder.

 ## Requirements: